 Their antimicrobial power is rated according to their TA, or Total Activity number.
 Total Activity is a sliding scale of effectiveness against killing pathogenic microorganisms.
 The higher the TA rating, the higher the antimicrobial nature of the honey.

 Hydrogen peroxide is a potent antimicrobial agent that can effectively soothe sore throats and coughs and heal wounds.
-In the levels present in honey, it’s gentle on human tissue and the gut and gives Jarrah and Red Gum honeys a unique taste, unlike the medicinal taste of Manuka honey, which is considered a non-peroxide honey.
+In the levels present in honey, it’s gentle on human tissue and the gut and gives Jarrah and Marri honeys a unique taste, unlike the medicinal taste of Manuka honey, which is considered a non-peroxide honey.

 Manuka vs Jarrah and Marri Honey